mistodon/close_enough/README.md

 1. Make `ce` ignore trailing slashes (or tab completion can get in the way)
 2. Make `ce --help` format properly
+3. Make `ce` understand a leading slash
+4. Make `ce` understand the tilde for home directory